Numerical Smoothing with Hierarchical Adaptive Sparse Grids and Quasi-Monte Carlo Methods for Efficient Option Pricing: Problem Setting and Approach Formulation

-To make connection with Section \ref{sec:Continuous time formulation and optimal smoothing direction}, the smoothing direction $\mathbf{v}$ is expressed using the first row of $\mathcal{A}$. $\mathcal{A}$ is generally selected from a family of rotations.
-For instance, if we consider an arithmetic basket call option, a sufficiently good selection of $\mathcal{A}$ will be a rotation matrix, with the first row leading to $Y_1=\sum_{i=1}^d Z_1^{(i)}$ up to rescaling without any constraint for the remaining rows.
-In practice, we construct $\mathcal{A}$ by fixing the first row as\footnote{Note that $\mathbf{1}_{1 \times d}$ denotes the row vector with dimension $d$, where all its coordinates are one.} $\frac{1}{\sqrt{d}} \mathbf{1}_{1 \times d}$ and the remaining rows are obtained using the Gram-Schmidt procedure.
+where $\mathcal{A} $ is a $d \times d $ matrix representing a linear mapping.
+To connect with Section \ref{sec:Continuous time formulation and optimal smoothing direction}, the smoothing direction $\mathbf{v}$ is expressed using the first row of $\mathcal{A}$, which is generally orthogonal, selected from a family of rotations.
+For instance, if we consider an arithmetic basket call option, a sufficiently suitable selection of $\mathcal{A}$ is a rotation matrix, with the first row (corresponding to the smoothing direction $\mathbf{v}$ introduced in Section \ref{sec:Continuous time formulation and optimal smoothing direction}) leading to $Y_1=\sum_{i=1}^d Z_1^{(i)}$ up to rescaling without any constraint for the remaining rows.
+In practice, we construct $\mathcal{A}$ by fixing the first row to\footnote{Note that $\mathbf{1}_{1 \times d}$ denotes the row vector with dimension $d$, where all its coordinates are $1$.} $\frac{1}{\sqrt{d}} \mathbf{1}_{1 \times d}$, and the remaining rows are obtained using the Gram-Schmidt procedure.